shanepizza/ITEC_2905_Capstone/README.md

 		//Add to printout list
 			attachFiles += fileName + ", ";
 			File f = new File(saveToDirectory);

-		//This grabs the HTML code and gives me a string for commands.
-		//Sadly this is no longer in use as I need to implement RegEx to use the message
-		//content to its full potential.
-			Document doc = Jsoup.parse(messageContent);
-			String text = doc.body().text();

 		//Get client name.
 			getClient(message);
 		//Add client name to search directory so we only search for the file under the correct name.